 - Orange bar (columns to the left are used for grouping)

 When tracing through chains of readying threads (thread A waiting on thread B which was waiting on thread C…) the identify of the readying thread is crucial, but sometimes it is irrelevant.
 If a thread was not actually waiting (if it was in the Standby state due to CPU starvation) then there will be no readying thread.
 If it was waiting on a timer (calling Sleep or a call to WaitForMultipleObjects that timed out) then the readying thread appears to be whatever thread happened to be running on that CPU – watch for KiProcessExpiredTimerList in the ReadyThreadStack for random threads.
-Keep in mind, however, that I am documenting observed behavior and I am probably missing some of the details, so pay attention and think about what you are seeing.
-Don’t expect that this documentation will be complete, or completely accurate.
+That’s because DPCs effectively ‘hijack’ other threads and run in their context, and WPA doesn’t expose that at a high level.

 Go forth and rearrange summary tables